postgresml/postgresml/pgml-docs/docs/blog/postgresml-is-8x-faster-than-python-http-microservices.md

 	<iframe width="600" height="371" seamless frameborder="0" scrolling="no" src="https://docs.google.com/spreadsheets/d/e/2PACX-1vSLNYEaLD92xfrWhx6c2Q248NJGC6Sh9l1wm055HdTPZbakjQg0PVS9KqyuWrNepYvLeOdVNfbmhCwf/pubchart?oid=294879553&amp;format=interactive"></iframe>
 </center>

 Since Python often uses Pandas to load and preprocess data, it is notably more memory hungry.
 Before even passing the data into XGBoost, we were already at 8GB RSS (resident set size); during actual fitting, memory utilization went to almost 12GB.
-This test is another best case scenario for Python, since the data has already been preprocessed, and merely needs to be passed on to the algorithm.
+This test is another best case scenario for Python, since the data has already been preprocessed, and was merely passed on to the algorithm.

 Meanwhile, PostresML enjoys sharing RAM with the Postgres server and only allocates the memory needed by XGBoost.
-The dataset has a significant size, but we managed to train the same model using only 5GB of RAM.
-PostgresML allows training models on datasets more than twice as large as Python, while using identical hardware.
+The dataset size was significant, but we managed to train the same model using only 5GB of RAM.
+PostgresML therefore allows training models on datasets at least twice as large as Python, all the while using identical hardware.

 ## What about UltraJSON/MessagePack/Serializer X?

 JSON is the most user-friendly format, but it's certainly not the fastest.
 MessagePack and Ultra JSON, for example, are faster and more efficient at reading and storing binary information.
-So would using them instead of Python's built-in `json` module in this benchmark be better?
-The answer is not really.
+So would using them in this benchmark be better, instead of Python's built-in `json` module?
+The answer is: not really.

 <center>
 	<iframe width="600" height="371" seamless frameborder="0" scrolling="no" src="https://docs.google.com/spreadsheets/d/e/2PACX-1vSLNYEaLD92xfrWhx6c2Q248NJGC6Sh9l1wm055HdTPZbakjQg0PVS9KqyuWrNepYvLeOdVNfbmhCwf/pubchart?oid=1855533349&amp;format=interactive"></iframe>